dsmrreader/dsmr-reader/docs/installation.rst

 - **Minimal 100 MB of disk space on RaspberryPi (card)** (for application installation & virtualenv).

  - More disk space is required for storing all reader data captured (optional).
 I generally advise to use a 8+ GB SD card.
- - The readings will take 90+ % of the disk space.
+ - The readings will take 90+ procent of the disk space.
 I plan however to add some kind of retention to it later, keeping the data (of many years) far below the 500 MB.

 - **Smart meter P1 data cable**